emanjon/draft-mattsson-tls-psk-ke-dont-dont-dont/draft-mattsson-tls-psk-ke-dont-dont-dont.md

 ## TLS Supported Groups

 IANA is requested to update the TLS Supported Groups registry under the Transport Layer Security (TLS) Parameters heading.
-For the following entries the "Recommended" value has been set to "D" indicating that the items are "Discouraged".
+For the following entries the "Recommended" value have been set to "D" indicating that the items are "Discouraged".

 | Desctiption | Recommended |
 | sect163k1 | D |